Neil Niman

 • Furnagiev, S., Niman, N., & Lemos, S. (2018).
 Developing the journey process: A novel approach to teaching undergraduate economics.
 Journal of Economics and Finance Education.

 • Niman, N. B., & Niman, N. B. (2014).
-The Allure of Games.
-In GAMIFICATION OF HIGHER EDUCATION: DEVELOPING A GAME-BASED BUSINESS STRATEGY IN A DISRUPTED MARKETPLACE (pp. 69-+).
+Creating a Game-Based Student Experience.
+In GAMIFICATION OF HIGHER EDUCATION: DEVELOPING A GAME-BASED BUSINESS STRATEGY IN A DISRUPTED MARKETPLACE (pp. 145-+).
 Retrieved from https://www.webofscience.com/

 • Niman, N. B., & Niman, N. B. (2014).
-Gamification as a Business Strategy.
-In GAMIFICATION OF HIGHER EDUCATION: DEVELOPING A GAME-BASED BUSINESS STRATEGY IN A DISRUPTED MARKETPLACE (pp. 49-+).
+The Gamification of Higher Education Developing a Game-Based Business Strategy in a Disrupted Marketplace Introduction.
+In GAMIFICATION OF HIGHER EDUCATION: DEVELOPING A GAME-BASED BUSINESS STRATEGY IN A DISRUPTED MARKETPLACE (pp. 1-4).
 Retrieved from https://www.webofscience.com/

 • Niman, N. B. (2014).
 Gamification of Higher Education: Developing a Game-Based Business Strategy in a Disrupted Marketplace. doi:10.1057/9781137331465